Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/IronHold/SourceCode/README.md

 ## 3. DataAccessConfig.java:

-> In this file, there are also exposed credentials, which looks like a special user created just for looking up things.
+> In this file, there are also exposed credentials, which looks like a special user created just for looking up things like inmates, and case files.
 The credentials are assigned to constants declared in a public class.

 ```
 @Configuration